Dood3/walkthrough-s-/contain_me.md

 Welcome to the root-fest :).\
 But no luck, the root directory is pretty much empty..\
-The hostname is "host1", so maybe there's a number2?\
+The hostname is "host1", so maybe there's a number2?

 The following just didn't work somehow..

 <code>for i in {1..254} ;do (ping -c 1 172.16.20.$i | grep "bytes from" &) ;done</code>

-I mean to some degree, because before it went on telling me that "Destination Host Unreachable".
-But inbetween the errors, I saw that 172.16.20.6 was up.\
+I mean to some degree, because before it went on telling me that "Destination Host Unreachable", I saw that 172.16.20.6 was up.\
 So I had to stop the loop and reconnect.\
 Note to self: *Better use the static nmap next time..*